 Top Places to Eat in Lithuania article to come soon.
 Subscribe to the blog or follow on facebook to find out more.

-Similar to Latvia, one popular local dish is fried bread with garlic and cheese, often ordered to accompany local beer.
+Similar to Latvia, one popular local dish is fried bread with garlic and cheese, often ordered to accompany the local beer.
 Cold beetroot soup is a common summer dish, however, most restaurants will still serve it in the winter to curious tourists.
-Many Lithuanian dishes are potato based, served fried, boiled, stuffed and turned into pancakes, with other ingredients such as bacon and sour cream added to them for flavour.
-Finally for dessert, the Lithuanian Tree Cake is a must try.
+Many Lithuanian dishes are potato-based, served fried, boiled, stuffed and turned into pancakes, with other ingredients such as bacon and sour cream added to them for flavour.
+Finally, for dessert, the Lithuanian Tree Cake is a must-try.

 Drink in the Bar with a Fairytale Garden